Argus Far

 Credit: Driely Carter

-NoSo Interview
+NoSo INTERVIEW

 Baek Hwong, aka NoSo, is a Korean-American singer-songwriter known for their intricate guitar-playing, poignant lyrics and reverbed production.
 Hwong is currently performing across Europe after the release of their sophomore effort, When Are You Leaving?, closing the tour in the UK.
 I had the pleasure of chatting to Hwong, touching on Hong Kong film, Karen O,…

-Stefan Mahendra Interview
+Stefan Mahendra INTERVIEW

 The last time I saw Stefan Mahendra was in late August last year, deep in the dustbowl that was Victoria Park.
 He was crooning in a silk shirt on All Points East’s ‘Amex Unsigned’ stage, swaying with a gentle coolness as his backing band laid down some soulful R&B.